pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Publish Schedule and Results

-If you are using Curling I/O's team assembly, round robin generation, draw schedules, and scoring then you'll likey want to check this box.
+If you are using Curling IO's team assembly, round robin generation, draw schedules, and scoring then you'll likey want to check this box.
 This will publish your schedule, standings, and teams on the public side of your site.

-If you are not planning to use these features within Curling I/O, we recommend you leave this unchecked to avoid confusion.
+If you are not planning to use these features within Curling IO, we recommend you leave this unchecked to avoid confusion.

 ### End Scores Enabled